-(c) licensee, commercial broadcasting station and commercial television station have the same meanings as they have in the Broadcasting and Television Act 1942 4 of the Commonwealth, as amended and in force for the time being.
+(c) licensee, commercial broadcasting station and commercial television station have the same meanings as they have in the Broadcasting and Television Act 1942 5 of the Commonwealth, as amended and in force for the time being.

-122. Credit hawking
+122. Canvassing offers to provide credit

 (1) Subject to subsection (2), a credit provider shall not canvass, or employ a person for the purpose of canvassing, at the place of residence or business of another person with a view to inducing that other person to apply for or obtain credit under a regulated contract.

 Penalty: $5 000.